CharlotteAneriksson/my-milestone2/README.md

   * The book [HeadFirst Javascript](https://www.oreilly.com/library/view/head-first-javascript/9781449340124/) helped me with creating algoritms on paper first.
 Mapping the problem first..

   ### Audio
-    * Im getting most of my audio files from [Sound Jay](https://www.soundjay.com/index.html) which is a free soundeffect website.
+    * Im getting most of my audio files from [Sound Jay](https://www.soundjay.com/index.html)
+      * It's a free soundeffect website.
     *Its free to use on websited and in projects but not allowed to spread as your own.* Read more about the licens on their website.
-    * The *magic wand* sound effect that you'll here while the story is getting written is downloaded from an artist at [FreeSound](https://freesound.org/people/Soughtaftersounds/) with a CC - Attribution licens.
+    * The *magic wand* sound effect that you'll hear white the story is created:
+      * [FreeSound](https://freesound.org/people/Soughtaftersounds/) with a CC - Attribution licens.

 ---